-Occupational specialism (OS) component retakes
+Occupational specialism component retakes

-Although retakes are permitted for the occupational specialism (OS), it is unlikely that students will be able to fit a retake opportunity into the delivery timetable.
+Although retakes are permitted for the occupational specialism, it is unlikely that students will be able to fit a retake opportunity into the delivery timetable.

-If a retake opportunity is scheduled, the student must retake all synoptic assignments for the chosen OS.
-There will be one opportunity per year to sit the OS, meaning a retake of the OS would be sat in the next academic year of study.
+If a retake opportunity is scheduled, the student must retake all synoptic assignments for the chosen occupational specialism.
+There will be one opportunity per year to sit the occupational specialism, meaning a retake of the occupational specialism would be sat in the next academic year of study.